goobernaut/improved-rotary-phone/gogurt.md

 _Quality Assurance Technician_
 Performs prescribed and ad-hoc testing of websites and mobile applications.
 Investigates, documents, and reports defects.
 Collaborates with developers and product owners.
 Writes test cases for new and existing features.
 Works as part of an agile development team: daily standups, review and planning meetings.
 Deploys code via AWS CodePipeline.
 Tests APIs.
 Performs basic database testing.

-2008 - 2017, Micron Technologies, Boise, ID
+2012 - 2017, Micron Technologies, Boise, ID
 _Electronic Data Technician_
+Assisted engineers to collect performance and characteristics data of memory products.
+Monitored production testing data for indications of manufacturing and process defects and to protect lot integrity.
+Primarily operated Linux/Unix systems.

+2008 - 2012, Micron Technologies, Boise, ID
+_Test Production Operator_